flyteorg/flyte/rfc/system/5575-supporting-yunikorn-and-kueue.md

 }
 ```

-When batchscheduler in flyte is yunikorn, some examples are like following.
-For example, this appoarch submits a Ray job owned by user1 in organization1 to "root.organization1.ray".
-A spark application in ns1 submitted by user4 in organization1 is in "root.organization1.ns1".
-In the other hand, results of these examples are "organization1-ray" and "organization1-ns1" when adopting Kueue.

 ## 4 Metrics & Dashboards

 1. The Yunikorn scheduler add applications to a specific queue based on their user info, queue name for any application type.